 Make sure to take a good look at each one or “Our Favorites” section so that you find the right bag for your daily, travel, commuting, or weekend needs.

-they are mostly in the day or overnight category, size-wise.
 If you like to travel light, choose a smaller option, and if you want enough space to go to work and have enough room for a few days away, pick one of the larger ones.

 Here are our top choices from the review.

-The best on the budget backpack with lots of pockets is the Soldierknife Laptop Backpack.
+The best budget backpack with lots of pockets is the Soldierknife Laptop Backpack.
 This backpack comes in at an amazing price while being exceptionally functional.
 It costs less than $25, a huge bargain but doesn’t last as long as one that would cost a lot more.

-The best backpack with a lot of pockets for tech is the OGIO Renegade RSS.
+The best tech backpack with a lot of pockets is the OGIO Renegade RSS.
 This backpack with a lot of compartments has every storage option you might want to store your tech safely, from the armored laptop sleeve to the crushproof tech vault, it’s got you covered if your bag drops.
 And that’s just 2 of the 10+ compartments that’ll help you keep everything where you want it to be.

-The best all-rounder is the North Face Recon Backpack.
+The best multi-pocket backpack is the North Face Recon Backpack.
 If you’re looking for a backpack that’s great for work and play, then this might just be it.
 While durable and comfortable, this backpack has storage areas for everything you need for your daily commute while also being perfect for any weekend and outdoor adventure.